malaupa/sectpmctl/README.md

 have a stable parsing of this specific error code, therefore the loop is triggered on all TPM errors at boot time.

-### Acer laptops quirks
+### ACER laptops quirks

 First to know is that you have to set a BIOS administrator password.
 Otherwise, the Secure Boot settings are grayed out and cannot be changed.

-An installation on an Acer Swift 3 SF314-42 and an Acer Nitro AN515-45 laptop, both caused this problem:
+An installation on an ACER Swift 3 SF314-42 and an ACER Nitro AN515-45 laptop, both caused this problem:

 * The Secure Boot Forbidden Signature Database (DBX) could not be cleared by the Clear Mode in BIOS.
 Workaround: Use the '--skipdbx' option in the
 'sectpmctl boot install' command.
 Skipping the DBX db is safe if no multi boot is used and no Microsoft certificate is in the PCR 7 chain.
 See 'Lenovo P15 Gen 2 laptop NVidia Problem' for more information.
 When the '--skipdbx' option is used and a normal Ubuntu or Windows is installed at a later time, restore the Secure Boot factory keys from inside the BIOS to restore the DBX db.

-An installation on an Acer Swift 3 SF314-42 caused this problems only once and then never again:
+An installation on an ACER Swift 3 SF314-42 caused this problems only once and then never again:

 * The Secure Boot Signature Database (DB) could not be cleared by the Clear Mode in BIOS.
 Fix: Clear it manually before installation with
 `efi-updatevar -d 0 db`.